 Lisa A. Bryant and Julia Marin Hellwege.
 Working Parents Represent: How Parenthood Influences the Legislative Agenda of Members of Congress.
 Book Manuscript.
 Under contract with NYU Press.

 Gerrish, Ed and Julia Marin Hellwege.
 “Strategic Behavior in State Multi-Member Districts: Does Fielding One Candidate Offer a Notable Advantage?”
-Revise & Resubmit.
+Conditional Accept.
+Legislative Studies Quarterly.

 Lorentz, Kevin II, Daniel J. Mallinson, Julia Marin Hellwege, Davin Phoenix, and J. Cherie Strachan, eds.
 Strategies for Navigating Graduate School and Beyond.
 Edited volume.
 Under contract with American Political Science Association.

 Julia Marin Hellwege.
 “Going the Extra Mile: Surrogate Activities of State Legislators.”
-Preparing for submission.
+Under review.

 Julia Marin Hellwege.
 “When Your State Legislature “Looks” Like You: The Heterogeneous Effects of Collective Descriptive Representation on State Legislative Approval.”
 Preparing for submission.

 Mallinson, Daniel, Julia Marin Hellwege, and Eric Loepp, eds.
 2021.
 The Palgrave Handbook of Political Research Pedagogy.
 Palgrave McMillan.

 Julia Marin Hellwege, Thomas Mrozla, and Keenan Knutelski.
 Forthcoming.
 “Gendered Perceptions of Procedural (In)Justice in Police Encounters."
 Police Practice and Research.